Marshawn Lynch return saga taking some predictably strange turns

 “My understanding is that if he would want to come back and play it would be with the Raiders,” Schneider said.

 Recall that Lynch would have a $9 million salary cap hit for the 2017 season.
 There’s no way the Seahawks would carry that, and no other team will want to, either, meaning he will have to renegotiate a new deal with a team if he is traded, or why it is regarded as more likely he would probably be released and then signed.
-Seattle can only try to recoup some of his singing bonus if he is released, and it is thought the team will definitely ask.
+Seattle can only try to recoup some of his signing bonus if he is released, and it is thought the team will definitely ask.

 None of this is insurmountable and what is the main factor in Lynch returning to play —- Lynch, who turns 31 in two weeks, actually wanting to come back and play — doesn’t appear to have changed over the last week or so.